Georgia Toews

-Georgia Toews (/ˈteɪvz/, born April 20, 1990) is a Canadian novelist.
-Her debut novel Hey, Good Luck Out There was published in 2022.
+Georgia Elvira Toews (/ˈteɪvz/, born April 20, 1990) is a Canadian novelist based in Toronto.

+Toews' debut novel, Hey, Good Luck Out There (2022), humorously recounts the author's struggle with addiction, recovery and apartment-hunting during her late teens and early twenties.
+In her second novel, Nobody Asked for This (2025), Toews examines her young adulthood and tests the limits of humor itself through the lens of a wryly observant stand-up comedian named Virginia Woolard.

-Toews is frequently depicted in novels by her mother Miriam Toews, including as the teenage character Nora Von Riesen who has "archly lacerating exchanges" with her mother in All My Puny Sorrows (2014, adapted for film in 2021).
+Toews is frequently depicted in novels by her mother, author Miriam Toews, including as the teenage character Nora Von Riesen, whose "archly lacerating exchanges" with her mother permeate All My Puny Sorrows (2014, adapted for film in 2021).

 Education

 Toews was educated at Humber College.